ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 $(\epsilon, \delta)$-ind if and only if **C3** holds.

 **Proof**(Murtagh-Vadhan 2018).
-The \"if\" direction is proved in the same way as Lemma 1.
+The \"if\" direction is proved in the same way as Claim 1.
 Without loss of generality we may assume
 $\mathbb P(E) = \mathbb P(F) \ge 1 - \delta$.
 To see this, suppose $F$
 has higher probability than $E$, then we can substitute $F$ with a subset of $F$ that has the same probability as $E$ (with possible